murielle-beaulieu/Google-Books/README.md

 ## Design Goals / Approach

--   Chose soft colours, sort of pastel colours and bold clear text
+-   Chose soft colours, sort of a pastel palette and bold clear text

 ---

 ## Features

--   What features does the project have?
--   list them...
+-   Search bar
+-   Display of loading skeletons during the API call
+-   Display of book cards for each result
+-   Display of a 'modal' as an info window that opens when you click on a result

 ---

 ## Known issues

--   Remaining bugs, things that have been left unfixed
--   Features that are buggy / flimsy
+-   There has been a case where while searching for a book, I have received two results.
+They were different by ID, but otherwise same author/title/publication date/cover (book in question is Intermezzo by Sally Rooney)

 ---

 ## Future Goals

--   What are the immediate features you'd add given more time
+-   Would be interested in implementing pagination to display more results

 ---

 ## Change logs

 - n/a

----

-## What did you struggle with?

--   What?
-Why?
-How?

 ---